MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/differences-classic-modern-search.md

   - Refinable
   - Company name extraction (to be deprecated as of November 15th, 2019)

 - In environments where vertical configuration is available the modern search experience only shows results from the standard result source (Local SharePoint Results).
+To learn more, see [Manage search verticals](/microsoftsearch/manage-verticals).
 - In environments where vertical configuration is not available the modern search experience only shows results from the default result source.
 If you change the default [result source](manage-result-sources.md), both modern and classic search experiences are impacted.
 - Depending on the search scenario, some Microsoft Search features might not work if the [classic global Search Center URL](./specify-default-search-center.md) is not set to point to the URL of the default classic Search Center.
 Depending on your tenant, this URL is "yourcompanyname.sharepoint.com/search" or "yourcompanyname.sharepoint.com/search/pages".
 Furthermore, ensure that the Search Center site collection exists and that all users have read access to it.
 - If you temporarily [remove a search result](remove-search-results.md), the result is removed in both search experiences.